Mutahar789/PCLA/README.md

 ***Attention: you may need to change the vehicle spawn point's number on line 43 to something else based on your CARLA version.***

 ## FAQ
-Frequently asked questions and possible issues are solved in <a href="https://github.com/MasoudJTehrani/PCLA/issues?q=is%3Aissue+is%3Aclosed">the issues section</a>.
+Frequently asked questions and possible issues are solved in <a href="https://github.com/MasoudJTehrani/PCLA/issues?q=is%3Aissue+is%3Aclosed" target="_blank">the issues section</a>.

 ## Citation
 If you find PCLA useful, please consider giving it a star &#127775;,